 Authorize advertisers to use your trademark

-If you have a trademark complaint on file, you can authorize advertisers to use your trademark by filling out the authorization form.
+If you have a trademark complaint on file, you can authorize advertisers to use your trademark by submitting the authorization form.
+However, authorization isn't necessary in most scenarios.
+Ads may use trademarks in ad text if they meet the Reseller and informational site policy requirements.
+Please carefully review this policy before submitting the authorization form.

 Only the trademark owner or current contact person listed on the trademark complaint can authorize use of their trademark.
 We won’t accept authorizations from regional branches or subsidiaries of the trademark owner, unless the trademark owner has previously designated them as authorized agents.